sagemath/sagewiki_to_gh-2022-10-10/magma.md

 The base change of C, where the base ring of C is a finite field to the finite field which is a degree n extension of the base field of C.
 }}}

-It seems that Sage only has the analogue of the following magma function
+I think Sage only has the analogue of the following magma function

 {{{